Prodigy (online service): Early history

 The roots of Prodigy date to 1980 when broadcaster CBS and telecommunications firm AT&T Corporation formed a joint venture named Venture One in Fair Lawn, New Jersey.
-The company conducted a market test of 100 homes in Ridgewood, New Jersey to gauge consumer interest in a Videotex-based TV set-top device that would allow consumers to shop at home and receive news, sports, and weather.
+The company conducted a market test of 100 homes in Ridgewood, New Jersey to gauge consumer interest in a Videotex-based TV set-top device that would allow consumers to shop at home and receive news, sports and weather.
 After concluding the market test, CBS and AT&T took the data and went their separate ways in pursuit of developing and profiting from this market demand.

-Prodigy was founded on February 13, 1984, as Trintex, a joint venture between CBS, computer manufacturer IBM, and retailer Sears, Roebuck and Company.
+Prodigy was founded on February 13, 1984 as Trintex, a joint venture including CBS, computer manufacturer IBM and retailer Sears, Roebuck and Company.
 The company was headed by Theodore Papes, a career IBM executive, until his retirement in 1992.
 CBS left the venture in 1986 when CBS CEO Tom Wyman was divesting properties outside of CBS's core broadcasting business.
-The company's service was launched regionally in 1988 in Atlanta, Hartford, and San Francisco under the name Prodigy.
-The marketing roll-out plan closely followed IBM's Systems Network Architecture (SNA) network backbone.
-A nationwide launch developed by ad agency J. Walter Thompson and sister company JWT Direct (New York) followed on September 6, 1990.
+The company's service was launched regionally in 1988 in Atlanta, Hartford and San Francisco under the name Prodigy.
+The marketing rollout plan closely followed IBM's Systems Network Architecture (SNA) network backbone.
+A nationwide launch developed by ad agency J. Walter Thompson and sister company JWT Direct followed on September 6, 1990.

+Subscribers using personal computers initially accessed the Prodigy service over copper wire telephone "POTS" service or X.25 dialup.
+Prodigy employed 1,200 bit/s modem connections for its initial rollout and offered low-cost 2,400 bit/s internal modems to subscribers at a discount to provide faster service and stabilize the diverse modem market.
+The host systems used were regionally distributed IBM Series/1 minicomputers managed by central IBM mainframes located in Yorktown Heights, New York.

-Thanks to an aggressive media marketing campaign, bundling with various consumer-oriented computers such as IBM's PS/1 and PS/2, as well as various clones and Hayes modems, the Prodigy service soon had more than a million subscribers.
-To handle the traffic, Prodigy built a national network of POP (points of presence) sites that made local access numbers available for most homes in the US.
-This was a major factor in the expansion of the service since subscribers did not have to dial long-distance to access the service.
-The subscriber paid only for the local call (usually free), while Prodigy paid for the connection to its national data center in Yorktown, New York.
+Thanks to an aggressive media marketing campaign, bundling with various consumer-oriented computers such as IBM's PS/1 and PS/2 as well as various clones and Hayes modems, the Prodigy service soon had more than one million subscribers.
+To handle the traffic, Prodigy built a national network of POP (points of presence) sites that made local access numbers available for most homes in the U.S. This significantly expanded the service because subscribers were not required to dial long distance to access the service.
+The subscribers paid only for the local call (usually free), while Prodigy paid for the connection to its national data center in Yorktown.